Explainer: What's on the table for NATO at Vilnius summit?

 SWEDEN

-Sweden had hoped to become the 32nd member of the alliance in Vilnius but Turkey continues to block its accession, accusing Stockholm of harbouring members of militant groups on its territory and saying it must crack down on them before being allowed to join NATO.
+Sweden had hoped to become the 32nd member of the alliance in Vilnius but Turkey has blocked its accession, accusing Stockholm of harbouring members of militant groups on its territory and saying it must crack down on them before being allowed to join NATO.

-Allies hope that Turkish President Tayyip Erdogan will lift his opposition at the summit but it is unclear whether this will happen.
+Allies hope Turkish President Tayyip Erdogan will lift his opposition at the summit but it was unclear whether this will happen.

 UPGRADING NATO'S 2% MILITARY SPENDING TARGET

-NATO allies have reached agreement to raise the alliance's target for military spending to at least 2% of national GDP, according to two diplomats.
+NATO allies have reached agreement to raise the alliance target for military spending to at least 2% of national GDP, according to two diplomats.

 The 31 allies agreed on "an enduring commitment to invest at least 2%" of their GDP into their militaries in the future, two diplomats said.

-Stoltenberg had intended to make NATO's previous military spending target of 2% of national GDP a minimum requirement rather than a goal to aim for.
+Stoltenberg had intended to make NATO's previous military spending target of 2% of national GDP a minimum requirement rather than a goal.

 In 2023, even the old target will be met by only 11 of the 31 members of the alliance, according to NATO estimates.
 The goal was set in 2014, when NATO leaders agreed to increase spending towards 2% of their GDP on defence within a decade.

-The 11 allies in question are the United States, Britain, Poland, Greece, Estonia, Lithuania, Finland, Romania, Hungary, Latvia and Slovakia.
+The 11 allies are the United States, Britain, Poland, Greece, Estonia, Lithuania, Finland, Romania, Hungary, Latvia and Slovakia.

 Bringing up the rear are Canada, Slovenia, Turkey, Spain, Belgium and Luxembourg whose defence spending was under 1.4% of GDP.